 Speed and performance

-IPVanish has over 1,100 servers in more than 60 countries and manages its network of servers without help from third parties.
-TunnelBear has servers in 20+ countries, but there’s no mention of the number of servers or IP addresses on their site.
+IPVanish has over 1400 servers in more than 50 countries and manages its network of servers without help from third parties.
+TunnelBear has 1000 servers in 20+ countries.
 While both of these services don’t exactly live up to their claim of offering the fastest speeds, IPVanish is the better performer in this department.